 An example is shown below.

-Click the Preview RTF tab to see the result in the preview window.
+Click the Preview RTF, Preview PDF, or Preview Word 2007+ tab to see the result in the preview window.